snazzyatoms/Coffers/README.md

 - `Coffers.jar` for the modern line
 - `Coffers-Legacy.jar` for older legacy-oriented server setups

+Both plugin lines can run without Vault installed.

+If another plugin still expects Vault, Coffers can switch into Vault compatibility mode and register itself as a Vault economy provider when Vault is present.

 Vault compatibility is built into the main plugin and can be set to: